- University grading system

 |NR||no report / 0 (not averaged into GPA; the "NR" grade is posted for all missing grades|

-The faculty Committee on Academic Policies and Standards has established EP and EF as grades that are to be utilized only for the emergency medical withdrawal and military call-ups of students.
-These grades will be recorded on the permanent academic record to indicate level of performance at the time of withdrawal; however, such grades will not be averaged into the student’s grade point average.
+The faculty Committee on Academic Policies and Standards has established EP and EF as grades that are to be utilized only for the emergency medical withdrawal of students and military call-ups.
+These grades will be recorded on the permanent academic record to indicate level of performance at the time of withdrawal; however, such grades will not be averaged into the student grade point average.

 - Credits taken on a P/F basis will not be averaged into a grade point average if "P" is filed by the instructor.
 The credits will count as credits earned.
 An "F" will be averaged in and will be counted as credits attempted.

 - Specific courses are approved for pass/fail grading.
-Students do not have the option to request to take a graded course on a P/F basis.
+Students do not have the option to request a graded course be taken as P/F.

 - A maximum of 21 credits of P/F course work can be used toward an undergraduate degree.